Admin Console Overview

 - Data - this section contains all the tools for managing data sources, data models, data security and connectivity.

 - Content - this section contains tools for managing items used in the content frameworks

-- Servers - this section contains the tools needed to manage the specific Pyramid services and networking options of the cluster.
+- Services - this section contains the tools needed to manage the specific Pyramid services and networking options of the cluster.

 - Schedules - this section provides access to all the various scheduled items in the system as well as user provisioning.